MyProVerse/MyProVerse/README.md

 ## About Me

 I am a passionate **Full Stack Developer** and Computer Science student at the University of Central Punjab.
-My primary focus is on web development technologies, and I aspire to specialize in Artificial Intelligence.
-Known for my strong problem-solving abilities and logical approach, I am eager to contribute to innovative projects and collaborate with diverse teams to create impactful solutions.
+My primary focus is on building **scalable, production-grade web applications** with the **MERN stack** and **Next.js**.
+Alongside my expertise in web engineering, I also have hands-on experience in **Machine Learning and AI model training**, applying supervised and ensemble learning techniques for real-world datasets.
+Known for my strong problem-solving abilities and logical approach, I aim to engineer robust applications and contribute to innovative projects that create impactful digital experiences.

 ## Professional Experience